Silicrex/PokemonBreedingSimulator/README.md

 * There were three primary areas I wanted to investigate! **Optimal Destiny Knot usage**, **most efficient selection strategy**, and **egg group propagation**
 * **Optimal Destiny Knot usage** to understand when inheriting more IVs from parents is beneficial and when it's actually disadvantageous.
 Under what circumstances should I use a Destiny Knot?
 ## What does each file do?
 Each **file** is its own **separate simulation**.
 Trials are run a number of times and then averaged.
 Some simulations support graphing.
-There are settings to control things like number of trials, offspring gender ratio, destiny knot usage, and target number of 31s.
+Simulations have a variety of their own settings from things like number of trials, what selection method to use, offspring gender ratio, destiny knot usage, target number of 31s, seed, etc.

+In some circumstances, a mathematical formula is used to calculate the real chance.
+When this is the case, there will be a distinction.

-* **breed_to_iv.py** is for average attempts to optimally breed to a certain \<n>IV offspring (offspring with n 31 IVs)
+* **breed_to_iv.py** — Simulates the average amount of tries to optimally breed to a certain number of desired IVs under the given conditions (optimal concerning progenitor replacements and destiny knot usage).
+* **all_destiny_knot_scenarios.py** — Goes through every possible starting condition of breeding and tests for the average amount of tries to make progress from that position, both with and without using a Destiny Knot.
+* **all_destiny_knot_scenarios_visualizer.py** — Visualizes all of the possible starting conditions mentioned above.
+* **unique_vs_overall_ivs.py** — Compares the efficiency of prioritizing the number of unique 31s in the pool versus overall 31s in the pool.
+* **roll_31.py** — Finds chance to roll at least one 31 given a certain amount of rolled stats.

 * **breed_to_any_iv_progress.py** is for seeing how many tries it takes to get an offspring that has more max-value IVs than the parent of the corresponding gender.
 Will run tests for both with and without a Destiny Knot, then compare.
 * **breed_to_any_optimal_progress.py** is for seeing how many tries it takes to get an offspring that has a better IV pool than the parent of the corresponding gender, using the 'optimized' selection process (prioritize unique 31s instead of overall 31s).
 Will run tests for both with and without a Destiny Knot, then compare.
 * **find_optimal_destiny_knot_for_ivs.py** is essentially **breed_to_any_iv_progress.py** but tries for each possible scenario, and reports in which cases not using a Destiny Knot is actually more efficient.